digital-cargo/good-practice-eCommerce/README.md

 [![GitHub](https://img.shields.io/github/license/digital-cargo/good-practice-shipment-tracking)](https://creativecommons.org/licenses/by/4.0/)
 [![Releases](https://img.shields.io/github/v/release/digital-cargo/good-practice-eCommerce)](https://github.com/digital-cargo/good-practice-eCommerce/releases)

-This repository contains the good practice to implement data exchange in the context of eCommerce air cargo based on the ONE Record standard
+This repository contains the good practice to implement data exchange in the context of eCommerce air cargo based on the ONE Record standard.

 ## Abstract

-The logistics and cargo industry grapples with a prevalent and pressing issue: while APIs for shipment status data exchange exist, a glaring lack of standardization across them poses significant challenges.
-The consequence of this non-uniformity is evident: stakeholders are burdened with the expensive and time-consuming task of individualized integrations, harmonization of incompatible data formats from different sources, leading to inefficiencies, misunderstandings, and subsequent maintenance costs.
+The logistics and cargo industry grapples with a prevalent and pressing issue: there is no standard to share eCommerce data throughout the supply chain.
+The consequence of this lack of standardization is evident: stakeholders are burdened with the expensive and time-consuming task of individualized integrations, harmonization of incompatible data formats from different sources, leading to compliance issues, inefficiencies, misunderstandings, and subsequent maintenance costs.
 The ONE record standard remedies this situation.
-By endorsing a shared data model and a unified API structure, it offers a streamlined platform for shipment status data exchange.
-This good practice document describes the methodology for providing tracking data and shipment status updates via ONE Record, making this data effortlessly accessible to others.
+This good practice document describes a sequence of required steps to share eCommerce data via ONE Record.

-Based on the ONE Record API version 2.0.0 and the ONE Record Data Model version 3.0.0, this document provides guidance on how to provide shipment tracking data in an easy-to-use and standardized manner.
+Based on the ONE Record API version 2.x.x and the ONE Record Data Model version 3.x,x, this document provides guidance on how to share eCommerce data in an easy-to-use and standardized manner.

+This good practice is an outcome of the collaboration of major stakeholders within the German "Digital Testbed Air Cargo"-Consortium, sponsored by the German Federal Ministry for Digital and Transport.
+Lufthansa Cargo and Fraunhofer IML were in the lead.

 ## Introduction

-In the dynamic world of logistics and cargo, shipment tracking stands as a cornerstone, ensuring visibility, predictability, and trust within the supply chain.
+In the dynamic world of logistics and cargo, eCommerce shipments set new challenges for both, the physical handling of goods and the sharing and management of data.
 Yet, as businesses expand and systems diversify, the industry faces a challenge: the myriad of non-standardized tracking systems, each requiring unique integration and understanding.
 This fragmentation not only complicates operations but also escalates costs and reduces efficiency.